 - 2.1 Equality Act 2010 is clear that there are particular characteristics that are intrinsic to an individual against which it would be easy to discriminate.
 Section 149 (the Public Sector Equality Duty) lists the characteristics known as 'protected characteristics' against which we have to test for discrimination.
-These characteristics are gender, race/ethnicity, religion and belief, sexual orientation, age, gender reassignment, pregnancy and maternity and disability. - 2.2 In light of the above, the Council has undertaken an Equality Impact Assessment (EIA) of proposed licensing schemes.
+These characteristics are gender, race/ethnicity, religion and belief, sexual orientation, age, gender reassignment, pregnancy and maternity and disability. - 2.2 Our new Housing Strategy (2016-20) seeks to; "Continue to make Sefton a great place to live, by ensuring that people can access high quality housing appropriate for their needs".
+The aim of the licensing schemes is to lead to an improvement of management and property conditions across the designated areas and members of Sefton's Housing Standards Team will be available to offer advice and support to both landlord and tenant. - 2.3 In light of the above, the Council has undertaken an Equality Impact Assessment (EIA) of proposed licensing schemes.
 An EIA is a way of assessing the impact, or likely impact, that a particular policy, procedure or decision will have on a particular group(s).
 EIAs can therefore assist local authorities in identifying potential adverse or negative impacts on particular groups and the necessary action or steps required to, as far as possible, mitigate or eliminate such impacts and promote equality.